 How do I manage anal cancer treatment side effects?

 Treatment can bring on immediate side effects, long-term side effects, as well as late effects that occur long after treatment has concluded.
 Because of this, it is important to understand how treatment can affect your body and how best to manage the changes that occur.
-For more information on side-effects and how to manage them, click here.
+Find out more about the side effects of anal cancer treatment.